jakubtober/MartianUpdatesTwitterBot/README.md

 ### Functionality:

-* pull all MARS REMS instrument data since begining of the mission and save as *json(data source CAB: https://cab.inta-csic.es/rems/)
+* pull last day data from the MARS REMS (Rover Environmental Monitoring Station) instrument (data source CAB: https://cab.inta-csic.es/rems/)

-* pull last day data from the CAB
+* pull all data from the MARS REMS

 * pull last day images from NASA open API (for different cameras - there are 7 cameras on board to use)

+* create gif files from downloaded images

+* create and test twitter messages

+* post twitter messages with or without picture